katrilh/react-for-messenger/README.md

 # Roadmap
 Well, its not so much a roadmap as things I would like to add to the repo
 * I want to move more of the data formatting to python, and support some “durable” cashing
+* Add more dynamic loading than "at start load everything"
 * I want to be able to generate fake data so that one can play with eh visualizations without real-life data